alexissyi/61040-portfolio/assignments/assignment2.md

    **when**

-   Form.submitResponse(user, question, responseText)
+   Form.submitResponse(user, question, responseContent)

-   **where** question is asking about whether they can solo
+   **where** question is asking about whether they can solo, and responseContent is a Boolean

    **then**

-   PreferredRoles.update(user, canSolo: responseText)
+   PreferredRoles.update(user, canSolo: responseContent)

 ### Brief Note

+The Form concept covers how info from users will be collected and stored.
+There are two types of information we are interested in from users, which are encapsulated in the PreferredRoles and UserAvailability concepts.
+Finally, the CookingAssignment concept stores the info this product is made for, which is the assignment of members to different cooking days in accordance with preferences and availability.

 ## UI Sketches